This is the story of a ring.

 “Nothing could have stopped September 11,” he added.
 “Yes, there could have been better security, but nothing could have stopped the hatred that was behind it.
 And the stories that were left were stories of love, not the stories that Osama bin Laden wanted to have the world believe.”

-This is why the story of the ring that survived the inferno of hatred will forever keep the memory of Karen living in perpetuity as it does in this Shakespearean sonnet Peter often read to her, below.
+This is why the story of the ring that survived the inferno of hatred will forever keep the memory of Karen living in perpetuity as it does in the Shakespearean sonnet Peter often read to her, below.

 Shall I compare thee to a summer’s day?